 I also love short fiction because of the forced economy of words and inevitable twists.
 I don’t like reading more than one book at a time, so I like squeezing in a short story when I’m reading something long.

-But I don’t want to get lost in the past, so I’m always looking out for the next greatest book in today’s world.
+I love the all-time classics.
+I don’t want to get lost in the past, however, so I’m always looking out for the next greatest book in today’s world.
 I especially enjoy reading young adult and historical fiction.
 Lately, I’ve been reading more mysteries and suspense novels.
 I really like seeing how writers develop plots and how they keep the reader interested.
 When I read non-fiction, I prefer books about history and biographies.

 I often choose books that are already on my shelf.
 These books come and go, the result of a loose network of friends and family who trade and circulate whatever is on their own shelves.
 I also like borrowing books from the library, especially for my Kindle because it’s so convenient!

 Follow this link to my Top 25 All-Time Favorites.